Definition:

 Features:

-2. Duration: Originally a 24-hour event, many retailers now extend promotions over several days or even an entire week.
+2. Duration: Originally a 24-hour event, many retailers now extend the promotions over several days or even an entire week.

-4. Global Reach: Initially a North American phenomenon, Cyber Monday has expanded to many other countries, being adopted by international retailers.
+4. Global reach: Initially a North American phenomenon, Cyber Monday has expanded to many other countries, being adopted by international retailers.

-5. Consumer Preparation: Many shoppers plan ahead, researching products and comparing prices before the day of the event.
+5. Consumer preparation: Many shoppers plan ahead, researching products and comparing prices before the day of the event.

 Impact: